callysto/training-manual/markdown/plotting.md

 You can see some plotting functions at the bottom of [this](https://github.com/inygy/nserc-analysis/blob/master/SelectionsTemplate.ipynb) file.
 In the future we may attempt to turn these into generalized plotting functions.

 ## matplotlib

-Matplotlib is the easiest, it is good for mockups and initial plots.
+* Learning Curve: easy.
+* Functionality: basic plotting.
+* Context: matplotlib is the standard python library for plotting.

 You can import seaborn to make your matplotlib plots instantly look better or convert your matplotlib plot to a plot.ly plot for better interactivity.

 [Example](http://pbpython.com/simple-graphing-pandas.html) of a simple graph with data